Instantaneous Interaction between Charged Particles

 All the power produced by the electric companies and transmitted to the consumers passes several times through transformers.
 In this Section we show that the transmission from the primary to the secondary circuits must occur instantaneously as described by Maxwell's equations.

 In principle, a transformer consists of two current loops as sketched in Fig. 3.
-Applying Faraday's law of induction and the laws of Amp\`{e}re and Ohm one has the transformer equations [4]:
+Applying Faraday's law of induction and the laws of Amp\`{e}re and Ohm one has the transformer equations [3]:

 where $L_{1,{\kern 1pt}2} $ are the self-inductances of the loops and $M$ is the coupling inductance.
 When there is no resistive load in the secondary circuit ($R=0)$, it follows from (\ref{eq5}): $L_2 \,I_2 +M\,I_1 =0$ for alternating currents. $I_1 $ and $I_2 $ are out of phase by 180 degrees.
 From (\ref{eq4}) follows then that there is a phase difference of 90 degrees between the applied voltage $U$ and the current $I_1 $.
 The power $U\,I_1 $ injected into the primary circuit oscillates forth and back so that no energy is deposited into the (ideal) transformer on average.
 If the secondary resistance is finite, a phase shift occurs which may be calculated by solving the differential equations (\ref{eq4}) and (\ref{eq5}).
 As a result the time integral $\int {U\,I_1 {\kern 1pt}dt} $ does not vanish anymore, but supplies the energy $\int {R\,I_2^2 \,dt} $ which is dissipated in the secondary circuit.
 Energy is obviously transmitted over the distance between the loops.
 Since in (4, 5) Maxwell's displacement current was neglected, the coupling of the loops was assumed to be instantaneous which holds then also for the energy transfer.
-In industrial transformers the distance between primary and secondary circuit is chosen to be very small, but one could arrange the two loops of Fig. 3 on a common axis at an appreciable distance to measure the time of transmission.

 If we would assume that it takes some time for the magnetic field produced in loop 1 to travel to loop 2, induce a current there which in turn produces a magnetic field travelling back to loop 1, one would have a phase shift of more than 90 degrees between voltage and current in the primary circuit, even in the case of vanishing resistance ($R=0)$.
 The integral $\int {U\,I_1 {\kern 1pt}dt} $ would not be zero on average, and energy would be lost in the ideal transformer which is supposed to contain only superconducting loops.
 As in the previous Section, we must conclude that the coupling in a transformer cannot be effected by an electromagnetic wave, but must be caused by quasi-static instantaneous fields, in order to avoid a clash with the energy principle.
 The quasi-static magnetic field can apparently be used like the quasi-static electric field to transmit information faster than light.